tumagonx/nwjs_docs_old/Testing.md

 ## How to write test case for node-webkit

-Mocha is easy to use, you can directly wirte mocha code in `mocha_test.js`.
-But if you have a simple app and want to ues it, there are some traps.
+Mocha is easy to use, we can directly write mocha code in `mocha_test.js`.
+But if we have a simple app and want to use it, there are some traps.

-Since you need to spawn a new process for the app, but there would be problem using the communication method of node.js's `child_process` modoule.
-So you need to use other method for the data transporting like using socket.
+Since we need to spawn a new process for the app, but there would be problem using the communication method of node.js's `child_process` module.
+So we need to use other method for the data transporting like using socket.

 In node-webkit testing system, we have implement a simple module `nw_test_app` for the job.
 How to use it: